 Nine-hour ISO 31000 Training Course

 Avrohom Gluck is the primary trainer at his ERM 31000 Training and Consulting firm based in New York State.
 He teaches ISO 31000 Risk Management theory and practice to businesses in multiple sectors across the United States.
 For a list of satisfied trainees, click here.
 In addition to his on-prem training, his best-selling, nine-hour Udemy course can be found here.
 Want the best available price?
 Use this coupon!
-(Coupon expires on 6/22/2020.)
+(Coupon expires soon!)

 Join my Risk-Based Thinking LinkedIn Discussion Group